Intermittent Fasting Could Replace Insulin for Diabetes

 In the context of diabetes management, carbohydrates play a significant role.
 Overconsumption can lead to elevated blood sugar levels and worsen both type 1 and type 2 diabetes conditions.

 By reducing carbohydrate intake through methods such as intermittent fasting or adopting a ketogenic diet, one can significantly decrease their insulin needs.
+Fewer carbs mean less glucose for your body's insulin to manage.

 Implementing a Ketogenic Diet

-Replacing glucose-based energy with ketone-based energy from fats is the primary goal of a high-fat, low-carb Ketogenic Diet.
+Replacing glucose-based energy with ketone-based energy from fats is the primary goal of a high-fat, low-carb ketogenic diet.
 The state this creates, known as ketosis, reduces reliance on insulin production while improving its sensitivity over time.

 Successfully implementing this dietary change requires thoughtful planning and monitoring.
 Prioritize healthy fats like avocados, nuts, and seeds while avoiding trans fats commonly found in processed foods to maintain ketosis and regulate blood sugar levels.